-- □ Explain processes - Explain relationships in and across texts - Close read a variety of grade-appropriate texts in various print and multimedia formats - Use a variety of detailed sentences and a range of general academic and domain-specific words - Explain inferences - Explain conclusions - Use an increasing variety of verbs and adverbials - Use morphology to determine the meaning of unknown and multiple meaning words and to determine the meaning, including figurative and connotative meanings, of unknown and multiple-meaning words on a variety of new topics. - Use context to determine the meaning of unknown and multiple meaning words and to determine the meaning, including figurative and connotative meanings, of unknown and multiple-meaning words on a variety of new topics. - Use reference materials to determine the meaning of unknown and multiple meaning words and to determine the meaning, including figurative and connotative meanings, of unknown and multiple-meaning words on a variety of new topics. - Use visual clues to determine the meaning of unknown and multiple meaning words and to determine the
+Skills: Skills: Skills: With s ubstantial support With m noderate support With m noderate support • Explain ideas Explain ideas Explain phenomena Explain phenomena Explain phenomena Explain processes Explain processes Explain processes Explain text relationships Explain relationships in and across Explain relationships in and across Close read a variety of texts texts grade-appropriate texts in various print , Close read a variety of and multimedia formats grade-appropriate texts in various print grade-appropriate texts in various prin Use short sentences and a select set of and multimedia formats and multimedia formats general academic and domain-specific Use increasingly detailed sentences Use a variety of detailed sentences ar words and an increasing variety of general a range of general academic and Explain inferences academic and domain-specific words domain-specific words Explain conclusions Explain inferences Explain inferences Use familiar verbs Explain conclusions Explain conclusions Use morphology to determine the Use an increasing variety of verbs and Use an increasing variety of verbs and meaning of unknown and multiple adverbials adverbials meaning words on familiar topics Use morphology to determine the Use morphology to determine the Use context to determine the meaning meaning of unknown and multiple meaning of unknown and multiple of unknown and multiple meaning meaning words on familiar topics meaning words and to determine the words on familiar topics Use context to determine the meaning meaning, including figurative and Use reference materials to determine of unknown and multiple meaning connotative meanings, of unknown an the meaning of unknown and multiple words on familiar topics multiple-meaning words on a variety of meaning words on familiar topics Use reference materials to determine new topics.
+Use visual clues to determine the the meaning of unknown and multiple Use context to determine the meaning meaning of unknown and multiple meaning words on familiar topics of unknown and multiple meaning meaning words on familiar topics Use visual clues to determine the words and to determine the meaning, meaning of unknown and multiple including figurative and connotative meaning words on familiar topics meanings, of unknown and multiple-meaning words on a variety of new topics.
+Use reference materials to determine the meaning of unknown and multiple meaning words and to determine the meaning, including figurative and connotative meanings, of unknown and multiple-meaning words on a variety of new topics.
+Use visual clues to determine the meaning of unknown and multiple meaning words and to determine the meaning, including figurative and connotative meanings, of unknown and multiple-meaning words on a variety of new topics. -- ---